p32929/portfolio-v2/README.md

 & Volla!!
 Now, you can check your portfolio LIVE version in the `homepage` URL (`https://your-github-username.github.io/`).
 Github may take a while to update the `github page` into your `homepage` URL.

 If it still doesn't show, do step 6 & 7 again.
+It usually takes 3-5 minutes for github pages to deploy the changes.

 ## Prerequisites
 You need to have `NodeJS` and `NPM` installed in your computer.